roboticslab-uc3m/installation-guides/install_openrave.md

-## Install OpenRAVE
+# Install OpenRAVE

 We use the OpenRAVE core library for simulations.
-Note that you will be prompted for your password upon using '''sudo'''.
+Note that you will be prompted for your password upon using `sudo`.

 Official download page: [link](http://openrave.org/).
 To install a precompiled version of OpenRAVE, type:

+## Install OpenRAVE (Ubuntu)

 ```bash
 sudo add-apt-repository ppa:openrave/release